ramkumarsanthanasekaran/welding-void-defect-dnn/README.md

 Professional project that builds a Keras Sequential DNN to predict welding void (void / void-free) from welding process parameters.

-This repo preserves your original dataset file (`data/Welding_process_parameters.csv`) exactly as provided.
+This repo preserves original dataset file (`data/Welding_process_parameters.csv`) exactly as provided.
 The preprocessing step automatically detects the first numeric row and builds a clean modeling table from it.

 ## Features